 - Outline the main accomplishments since your last update

-Please note that you must select a project status of on track, at risk or off track before you can post a Project Status Update.
+Please note that you must select a project status of on track, at risk, off track, on hold, or complete before you can post a project status update.

-Once you’ve added your Highlights and published your Status Update, Asana will remember the Block structure and ordering for future updates.
+Once you’ve added your highlights and published your status update, Asana will remember the block structure and order for future updates.

-You can also reorder your Summary, What we’ve accomplished and Next steps section by drag and dropping them into place.
+You can also reorder your Summary, What we’ve accomplished, and Next steps section by dragging and dropping them into place.

 - Click the Remind me to update the status every Friday switch